 - Commitment to saving the lives and providing options for all dogs and cats

 - Demonstrate a strong ability for oral and written communication

-- Ability to articulate a vision for animal welfare in your own community or a community of your choosing
+- Ability to articulate a vision for animal welfare that is consistent with No Kill values

 - Experience working or volunteering in a shelter or rescue

 - A clear understanding and commitment to the values of no-kill and desire to improve the current sheltering system in the United States by ending euthanasia for space and convenience